node-class-may-2023/ComIT_Node/javascript.md

 * The conditional **ternary operator** is the only JavaScript operator that takes three operands
 * This operator is frequently used as a shortcut for the if statement
 * To use this operator we do it the following way: `(condition) ? true : false`
-* If the condition is truthy then it will execute the code that follows the question character
+* If the condition is true then it will execute the code that follows the question character
-* In case it's falsy then it will execute the code that follows the double colon character
+* In case it's false then it will execute the code that follows the double colon character

 **Example:**
 ```js